needle-mirror/com.unity.muse.sprite/README.md

-# About Muse Sprite Generator
+# About Muse Sprite

-The Muse Sprite Generator is a tool that uses machine learning to generate sprites based on the prompt you enter.
-You can set the number of sprites to generate.
-You can also apply the generated sprites directly to objects in your Scene view.
+With Muse Sprite, you can instantly create and easily edit AI-generated 2D assets from text prompts.
+These generations are powered by Unity’s own proprietary and responsibly built AI model.

-# Installing Muse Sprite Generator
+# Installing Muse Sprite

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).